 It's also worth noting that whilst leisure transportation has seen an uptick in the past few months, business travel remains significantly below pre-pandemic levels.
 With many businesses adapting and utilising online video platforms to facilitate remote working, there is some speculation as to whether levels will ever return to what they once were.

-On a final note, the travel sector is vulnerable to macro-economic events such as the war in Ukraine, which whilst currently appearing stable, further escalation could impact the travel industry.
+On a final note, the travel sector is vulnerable to macro-economic events such as the Israel/Hamas war in Gaza and the war in Ukraine, and further escalation could impact the travel industry.

 There is also a concern that due to the increased cost, the number of holiday makers may level out once people have fulfilled their pent-up travel needs.